Supply of prohibited drugs

 [Where appropriate, add

-Because of the requirement that the Crown proves this beyond reasonable doubt, any inference or conclusion that you draw about [the accused’s] knowledge or belief must be the only rational inference or conclusion open on the evidence.
-In this context, you may consider as one of the circumstances to be taken into account what a reasonable person in the position of [the accused] would have known or believed as to quantity of the substance being supplied.
+Because of the requirement that the Crown proves this beyond reasonable doubt, any inference or conclusion that you draw about the accused’s knowledge or belief must be the only rational inference or conclusion open on the evidence.
+In this context, you may consider as one of the circumstances to be taken into account what a reasonable person in the position of the accused would have known or believed as to quantity of the substance being supplied.

 [Canvass evidence on the issue of knowledge, etc and opposing submissions].]

-If the Crown fails to prove these last two elements that are concerned with the quantity of the drug but proves beyond reasonable doubt the first three elements of the charge, then you are entitled to find that [the accused] is not guilty of the charge of supplying a [large] commercial quantity but find [him/her] guilty of the offence of simply supplying the prohibited drug.
+If the Crown fails to prove these last two elements that are concerned with the quantity of the drug but proves beyond reasonable doubt the first three elements of the charge, then you are entitled to find that the accused is not guilty of the charge of supplying a [large] commercial quantity but find them guilty of the offence of simply supplying the prohibited drug.
 In that case, when the charge is read out to the foreperson for the purposes of taking your verdict, your foreperson will answer “not guilty of the charge of supplying a [large] commercial quantity but guilty of supply”.

 [If appropriate on a charge of supplying a large commercial quantity the jury can bring in a verdict of one of two alternatives: “not guilty of supplying a large commercial quantity but guilty of supplying a commercial quantity” or “not guilty of supplying a large commercial quantity but guilty of supply”.]